Munnar Ramesh

 Munnar Ramesh is an Indian actor who works in Tamil-language films.
-He is known for his character and villain roles, as well as his frequent collaborations with Vetrimaaran.
+He is known for his character and villainous roles, as well as his frequent collaborations with Vetrimaaran.
 He has acted in over 100 films.

 Career

 Ramesh worked in a travels company before venturing into cinema.
 He made his debut with Balu Mahendra's Adhu Oru Kana Kaalam (2005).
 His first break came with Pudhupettai (2006) where he played Dhanush's father.
 He garnered acclaim for the dialogue "Kadavul Irukaan Kumaru" (God is there, Kumar).
 The dialogue became so popular that it inspired a film of the same name.
 He played a pivotal role in 6 (2013) as a driver who helps the lead character find his son.
 He played a police officer in Vada Chennai (2018).
 He has also worked as a dubbing artiste for Sayaji Shinde.